Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Implementation Details

-\paragraph{Uniform Averaging Proxy} We further test \textsc{Trap$^2$} with a uniform-averaging proxy, using update re-scaling as a lightweight pre-release check for merging behavior: uniform averaging of $N$ adapters effectively scales each LoRA by $s = 1/N$.
-Figure~\ref{fig:uniform-avg-8vision} reports the resulting accuracy across eight vision datasets in ViT-B/32, where each subplot directly compares \textsc{Trap$^2$} against the vanilla baseline within the same dataset.
-Across all datasets, \textsc{Trap$^2$} exhibits a consistent catastrophic degradation once $N \geq 2$, while the baseline remains largely stable as $N$ increases.
+We test \textsc{Trap$^2$} with a uniform-averaging proxy, using update re-scaling as a lightweight pre-release check for merging behavior.
+For each task-specific adapter, we evaluate the scaling proxy $s = 1/N$, where $1/N$ corresponds to the coefficient assigned to each constituent update in a naive uniform average of $N$ adapters.
+Figure~\ref{fig:uniform-avg-8vision} reports the resulting accuracy across eight vision datasets in ViT-B/32, where each subplot directly compares \textsc{Trap$^2$} against the unprotected baseline within the same dataset.
+Across all datasets, \textsc{Trap$^2$} exhibits a consistent catastrophic degradation once $N \geq 2$, while the unprotected baseline remains largely stable as $N$ increases.
 These results indicate that \textsc{Trap$^2$} remains effective against indiscriminate uniform averaging, a common plug-and-play reuse pattern in open adapter ecosystems.

-\paragraph{Data-dependent Merging Operators} Beyond standard merging operators, we evaluate \textsc{Trap$^2$} with two representative data-dependent mergers, RegMean~\citep{jin2023dataless} and Chain-of-Merges (CoM)~\citep{buzzega2025rethinkinglayerwisemodelmerging}.
-As shown in Table~\ref{tab:avg_only_regmean_com_vitb32}, \textsc{Trap$^2$} induces substantial post-merge degradation under both RegMean and CoM, suggesting that protection remains effective even when the merger leverages additional data signals.
-We also report the coefficients selected by CoM in Figure~\ref{fig:com_coeff} as a diagnostic: unlike RegMean, CoM selects task-wise weights, and the coefficients show that it often assigns comparable or even larger weight to the \textsc{Trap}$^2$-protected adapter than to its unprotected counterpart, rather than down-weighting it to recover utility.